Shane McMahon: Feud with D-Generation X and Bobby Lashley (2006–2007)

-Feud with The Legacy and departure (2008–2010)
+Feud with The Legacy and departure (2008–2009)

 After the severe injury that Vince McMahon sustained on the June 23 episode of Raw when a sign fell on top of him during his hosting of the "Million Dollar Mania" sweepstakes, Shane requested for the Raw roster to stand together during what was a turbulent time.
 Shane's plea, however, was ignored and subsequently, Shane and his sister Stephanie urged the roster to show solidarity.
 On the July 28 episode of Raw, Shane made an appearance to announce Mike Adamle as his and Stephanie's choice to be the new Raw general manager.
 After Adamle stepped down as general manager, he and Stephanie became the interim on-screen authority figures for the Raw program.
 On the November 24 episode of Raw, Shane and Stephanie argued over who was in charge, leading to Stephanie telling him that Raw is her show.
 After being slapped by Stephanie, Shane finished the segment by telling her that from that day onwards, he was going to watch Stephanie run Raw "right into the ground".

 At the start of 2009, Randy Orton began a feud with the McMahon family.
 On the January 19 episode of Raw, Orton punted Mr. McMahon in the head, after he had tried to fire Orton from the company for previous comments made about Stephanie.
 The following week, Shane returned to television and attacked Orton for his actions, turning face for the first time since 2006.
-On the February 2 episode of Raw, it was revealed that Orton challenged Shane to a No Holds Barred match at No Way Out, to which he accepted, but was defeated by Orton in the match.
+On the February 2 episode of Raw, it was revealed that Orton challenged Shane to a No Holds Barred match at No Way Out on February 15, to which he accepted, but was defeated by Orton in the match.
 The following night on Raw, Shane challenged Orton to a match for that episode's main event.
 The match ended with Orton punting Shane in the head, as well as performing an RKO on Stephanie McMahon.

 Shane returned on the March 30 episode of Raw, alongside Triple H and his father Vince McMahon, to confront and attack The Legacy (Randy Orton, Ted DiBiase, and Cody Rhodes).
-On the April 6 episode of Raw, it was announced that Shane would compete in a six-man tag team match against The Legacy at Backlash alongside Triple H and Batista, the latter of whom had returned from injury, where the stipulation was that if any member of Orton's team pinned any member of Triple H's team, Orton would win Triple H's WWE Championship; however, if any member of Orton's team was counted out or disqualified, Triple H would retain the title.
+On the April 6 episode of Raw, it was announced that Shane would compete in a six-man tag team match against The Legacy at Backlash on April 26 alongside Triple H and Batista, the latter of whom had returned from injury, where the stipulation was that if any member of Orton's team pinned any member of Triple H's team, Orton would win Triple H's WWE Championship; however, if any member of Orton's team was counted out or disqualified, Triple H would retain the title.
 On the May 4 episode of Raw, Shane's character suffered a broken leg and ankle at the hands of Orton and Legacy as a way to write him out of the story.
-On January 1, 2010, Shane announced his resignation from WWE.
+On October 1, 2009, Shane departed WWE.